Updated: Oct 17

 Have a back up plan.
 If you feel like writing might cause you to fall into a dark space ease up on writing.
 You can also seek out mental health professionals to help you process through your writing and support your during healing journey.

 Write for your eyes only.
 If you worry about someone else reading what you write you may not write honestly.
 Hide or destroy your writing afterwards if you fear someone might see it.
+While it is encouraged to journal in a way that benefits you, some individuals have turned to social media platforms to express how they are engaging in self love.
+Here is an article about voicing self-love on Instagram.

 Notice your what you wrote about.
 After each journaling session take a moment to notice how deeply you expressed yourself and how that might have impacted your mood.
 Think about how valuable that writing session was for you.